euronion/atlite/README.rst

   you want to aggregate for your time series, and pass it to the appropriate converter function - see `examples/ <examples/>`_

+FAQ
+===

+* Which wind turbine models / PV panel models are available?
+Can I add new ones?

+  Wind turbine and PV panel models are stored in the `atlite/resources <atlite/atlite/resources/` folder.
+Any of these models can be used.
+New models can be added by adding a similar structured file for each new wind turbine / PV panel model.

 Licence
 =======